-Joshua Adamo, owner of the new Paragon Fine Art, recently purchased the building from Marilyn Cooper, who opened Cooper Gallery in the same space nearly 30 years ago.
-A local builder and craftsman, with a history in historic preservation, the transition was something Adamo manifested through two of his lifelong loves—historic buildings and the world of art.
+Joshua Adamo, owner of the new Paragon Fine Art, purchased the building in 2023 from Marilyn Cooper, who opened Cooper Gallery in the same space nearly 30 years ago.
+A local design-builder and craftsman, with a history in historic preservation, the transition was something Adamo manifested through two of his lifelong loves—historic buildings and the world of art.

 “Taking over an iconic and historic store like Cooper Gallery was both a new challenge to me as far as actual retail is concerned but the passing of the torch was one that I felt was much easier for me,” says Adamo.
 “Marilynn trusted and believed in me to carry on the torch but at the same time make the space anew and allow me to build on her creative endeavor.
 It was deeply emotional for us both, Marilynn closing a wonderful chapter in her life and me jumping into a brick and mortar business.
 I believe that Cooper Gallery was like one of her children and home for over 30 years.
 She really enjoyed the people that would come through the doors and considered them like guests in her home rather than potential customers.”